 Following the introduction of the Equality Act 2010, and in order to comply with the original terms of the bequest, it was agreed that the Trust would only be able to support British women taking training or courses to follow a profession in areas where women are underrepresented.

-The Trust is administered by our College Council.
+The Trust is administered by the Council of Royal Holloway, University of London.
 Council appoints the Trustees who are responsible for making awards.

 About Hilda Martindale

 Hilda Martindale (1875-1952) was one of the first female civil servants and sought to improve working conditions, particularly for women, throughout her life.
 She joined the Home Office as a factory inspector in 1901 and became Deputy Chief Inspector of Factories in 1925.
 She then moved to the Treasury where she worked until her retirement.